Bam Adebayo: 2023–25: First All-Defensive First Team selection and first round exits

 On November 6, 2023, Adebayo put up a triple-double with 22 points, 19 rebounds, and 10 assists along with two steals and two blocks in a 108–107 win over the Los Angeles Lakers.
 On January 15, 2024, Adebayo was named the NBA Eastern Conference Player of the Week for the games played from January 8 to 14, his second career NBA Player of the Week award.
 He led the Heat to 3–1 week with averages of 23.0 points, 11.0 rebounds, 5.8 assists and 1.0 block.
 On February 1, Adebayo was named to his third All-Star Game as an Eastern Conference reserve.
 On March 17, Adebayo put up 20 points, 17 rebounds, along with a buzzer-beating, game-winning three-pointer in a 104–101 win over the Detroit Pistons.
 At the end of the season, Adebayo was named to his first All-Defensive First Team and placed third in Defensive Player of the Year voting.

 On April 24, 2024, in Game 2 of the first round of the playoffs against the Boston Celtics, Adebayo had 21 points and 10 rebounds in a 111–101 win.
 In Game 4, Adebayo recorded 25 points, 17 rebounds and 5 assists in a 102–88 loss against the Celtics.
 This was his 31st career playoff double-double, tying LeBron James for most in Heat history.
 Miami would go on to lose to Boston in five games despite a playoff career-high 22.6 points per game from Adebayo.

 On July 6, 2024, Adebayo signed a three-year, $165 million contract extension with the Heat.
 On February 1, 2025, Adebayo had 30 points, 12 rebounds, nine assists, two steals, three blocks and hit a 19-foot game-winning buzzer beater against the San Antonio Spurs.
 On March 3, Adebayo recorded a double-double with 19 points and 15 rebounds in a 106–90 win over the Washington Wizards.
 It was his 222nd career double-double, surpassing the previous record set by Rony Seikaly for the most double-doubles recorded in Heat franchise history.
-On April 18, Adebayo posted 17 points, 11 rebounds, five asissts, two steals and five blocks during a 123–114 overtime win against the Atlanta Hawks in the play-in.
+On April 18, Adebayo posted 17 points, 11 rebounds, five assists, two steals and five blocks during a 123–114 overtime win against the Atlanta Hawks in the play-in.
 The win allowed the Heat to become the first tenth seed team to clinch a playoff appearance.